What's the difference between cloud and virtualization?

 |Cost||High capital expenditures (CAPEX), low operating expenses (OPEX)||Private cloud: High CAPEX, low OPEX |

 |Scalability||Scale up||Scale out|

 Which one should I use?

 Virtualization helps enterprises work more efficiently when compared to traditional workflows or applications installed directly on the server.
-Organizations can maintain a secure environment using in-house hardware and software that is managed by the organization’s IT staff.
+Organizations can maintain a secure environment using in-house hardware and software that's managed by the organization's IT staff.
 Traditional workloads are well supported by enterprise virtualization products, because they are able to run on virtual instances of the outdated software the workloads are tied to.